Tuesday, May 2, 2017

 Young boy does a back flip.

-Just visiting.
-I wasn't pedaling on this occasion.
+Just visiting: I wasn’t pedaling on this trip.

 Great Sand Dunes National Park, Colorado.